Cryptosystem: Formal definition

 For each $e \in \mathcal{K}$, there is $d \in \mathcal{K}$ such that $D_d(E_e(p)) = p$ for all $p \in \mathcal{P}$.

 Note; typically this definition is modified in order to distinguish an encryption scheme as being either a symmetric-key or public-key type of cryptosystem.

 Examples

 A classical example of a cryptosystem is the Caesar cipher.
 A more contemporary example is the RSA cryptosystem.

+Another example of a cryptosystem is the Advanced Encryption Standard (AES).
+AES is a widely used symmetric encryption algorithm that has become the standard for securing data in various applications.

+Paillier cryptosystem is another example used to preserve and maintain privacy and sensitive information.
+It is featured in electronic voting, electronic lotteries and electronic auctions.